Hetton-le-Hole: History

 The history of the Hetton area can be traced back for up to a thousand years.
-The name of Hetton-le-Hole derives from two Anglo-Saxon words which were spelt together "Heppedune", meaning Bramble Hill.
+The name Hetton derives from the Old English hēopedūn meaning 'wild rose hill'.

+In 1187 Bertram de Heppedune held the manor for the King; other de Hepdons were his descendants.
 The name was adopted by a local landowning family, the le Hepdons, who owned part of the Manor.
-The ancient manor, which was bounded by that of Elemore, was divided into two parts known as Hetton-on-the-Hill and Hetton-in-the-Hole.
-The latter, a more sheltered vicinity, was where the village arose.

 Records exist of the many holders of the manor back to the 14th century.
 William de Hepdon held half the Manor by deed in 1363 and in 1380 William de Dalden held the other half.
 Even earlier charters go back to 1187 and mention the early village of Heppedune, its people, houses, crofts, oxgangs and strips of land for the villagers in the three great fields around the settlement.

-In 1187 Bertram de Heppedune held the manor for the King; other de Hepdons were his descendants.
+Hetton-on-the-Hill and Hetton-le-Hole

+The ancient manor, which was bounded by that of Elemore, was divided into two parts known as Hetton-on-the-Hill and Hetton-in-the-Hole.
+The latter, a more sheltered vicinity, was where the present village arose.